African clawed frog: Use in research

+Reproductive research

 Xenopus oocytes provide an important expression system for molecular biology.
 By injecting DNA or mRNA into the oocyte or developing embryo, scientists can study the protein products in a controlled system.
 This allows rapid functional expression of manipulated DNAs (or mRNA).
 This is particularly useful in electrophysiology, where the ease of recording from the oocyte makes expression of membrane channels attractive.
 One challenge of oocyte work is eliminating native proteins that might confound results, such as membrane channels native to the oocyte.
 Translation of proteins can be blocked or splicing of pre-mRNA can be modified by injection of Morpholino antisense oligos into the oocyte (for distribution throughout the embryo) or early embryo (for distribution only into daughter cells of the injected cell).

 Extracts from the eggs of X. laevis frogs are also commonly used for biochemical studies of DNA replication and repair, as these extracts fully support DNA replication and other related processes in a cell-free environment which allows easier manipulation.

 The first vertebrate ever to be cloned was an African clawed frog in 1962, an experiment for which Sir John Gurdon was awarded the Nobel Prize in Physiology or Medicine in 2012 "for the discovery that mature cells can be reprogrammed to become pluripotent".

 Additionally, four female African clawed frogs and stored sperm were present on the Space Shuttle Endeavour when it was launched into space on mission STS-47 on 12 September 1992, so that scientists could test whether reproduction and development could occur normally in zero gravity.